-- 1. (a) A Safety Approval Plate conforming to the specifications set out in the Appendix to this Annex shall be permanently affixed to every approved container at a readily visible place, adjacent to any other approval plate issued for official purposes, where it would not be easily damaged. - (6) On each container, all maximum gross weight markings shall be consistent with the maximum gross weight information on the Safety Approval Plate. - (c) The owner of the container shall remove the Safety Approval Plate on the container if: - the container has been modified in a manner which would void the original approval and the information found on the Safety Approval Plate, or - the container is removed from service and is not being maintained in accordance with the Convention, or - (iii) the approval has been withdrawn by the Administration. - 2. (a) The plate shall contain the following information in at least the English or French language:
+1. (1) (a) A Safety Approval Plate conforming to the specifications set out in the Appendix to this Annex shall be permanently affixed to every approved container at a readily visible place, adjacent to any other approval plate issued for official purposes, where it would not be easily damaged.

+(b) On each container, all maximum gross weight markings shall be consistent with the maximum gross weight information on the Safety Approval Plate.

+(c) The owner of the container shall remove the Safety Approval Plate on the container if:

+- (i) the container has been modified in a manner which would void the original 15 approval and the information found on the Safety Approval Plate; or - (ii) the container is removed from service and is not being maintained in accordance with the Convention; or - (iii) the approval has been withdrawn by the Administration.

+(2) (a) The plate shall contain the following information in at least the English or 20 French language: